 Paperwork: the NIE

-As an EU citizen, you’re entitled to work in Spain but you’ll have to carry out some administrative tasks before you start.
+If you’re entitled to work in Spain you’ll have to carry out some administrative tasks before you start.
 Most importantly, you’ll need an NIE (número de identidad de extranjero).
 This is basically a tax number for foreigners and you’ll need one before you can register with an employment agency, take a job, or open a bank account.

 As with so much Spanish bureaucracy, you have to do it in person.
 The fine detail varies from region to region, but you’ll need to go to make an appointment to visit one of the local immigration offices (oficinas de extranjeros) that are usually found in designated police stations (comisaría de policía).
 There’s a list of them here.
 You’ll need to take along your passport and a photocopy of it, together with a completed EX15 form.
 The interview will be in Spanish, so you may want to take an interpreter if your Spanish isn’t that good.
 After the interview they will send you off to a bank to pay the fee (around €10) and once you return with your receipt, you’ll be issued with your NIE.